vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 * `double` (64 bits, 8 bytes) per dimension

-Quantization and dimension reduction as part of the representation learning could save both memory and CPU cycles in the serving phase, and Microsoft researchers have undoublty had this in mind when using 100 dimensions with `int8` precision for the embedding.
+Quantization and dimension reduction as part of the representation learning could save both memory and CPU cycles in the serving phase, and Microsoft researchers have undoubtedly had this in mind when using 100 dimensions with `int8` precision for the embedding.

 Using the threshold function, we convert the mentioned *SPACEV-1B* vector dataset to a new and binarized